NichlasB/alynt-wc-customer-order-manager/README.txt

 == Changelog ==

+= 1.0.4 =
+* Added: Ability for administrators and shop managers to process payments on behalf of customers
+* Added: Secure access to order payment forms for authorized roles
+* Added: Streamlined payment processing workflow for customer service

 = 1.0.3 - 2025-01-27 =
 * Fix: Resolved potential Composer autoloader conflicts with other plugins
 * Enhancement: Improved plugin compatibility with environments using multiple Composer-based plugins